HellmadeGames/EazyUtils/README.md

 This collections is made up of code we use in our own project.
 At this point, most of them has become essential any time we start a new project, and therefore a package to include them all is the way to go.

+## Mesh
+### MeshUtils
+Various functions and utilities to work with meshes, mesh renderers and mesh filters.

 ## Editor
 ### EditorUtils
 Various functions and utilities for editor programming.
 These are created to make creating custom editors and inspectors easier.